 Sphincter-sparing surgery for rectal carcinoma

 Common non-cancerous anorectal diseases include hemorrhoids, anal fissure, anal fistula and perianal abscess.
 These diseases can cause discomfort, pain, and significantly impair quality of life.
 Sometimes these conditions can be managed without surgery, however in more severe cases surgery may be required.

-- Hemorrhoids, also called piles, are damaged veins similar to varicose veins in the anus and lower rectum.
+- Hemorrhoids.
+Hemorrhoids, also called piles, are damaged veins similar to varicose veins that are located in the anus and lower rectum.
 External hemorrhoids occur outside the body in the skin of the anus and may cause pain, burning and itching.
 Internal hemorrhoids cannot usually be felt, but may cause bleeding during bowel movements.
 Sometimes an internal hemorrhoid will protrude through the anal opening and cause pain and irritation.

 - Anal fissure.
 An anal fissure is a tear in the thin, moist tissue that lines the anus.
 Anal fissures can cause pain and spasm of the anal sphincter muscle.